Disclosure: We may earn money or products from the companies mentioned in this post.

-Rabbits chew on things because their teeth grow continually and the only way they can keep them from getting to long is to chew on stuff.
+Rabbits chew plastic and other things because their teeth grow continually and the only way they can keep them from getting too long is to chew on things.
+Chewing on stuff is a natural behavior that cannot be entirely stopped.
+Instead, you should direct them to safe chew items.

 Plastic isn’t going to be most rabbits’ first choice for chewing, but if they don’t have a better option they will chew on plastic.